parikshitpagare/arduino-interfacing/README.md

 # Interfacing with Arduino

-This repository includes code for interfacing sensors, displays, inputs, motors or other modules and components.
+This repository is a collection of code for interfacing Arduino with modules, sensors, displays, inputs, motors and other miscellaneous components.
+Everything is documented including circuit diagram, hardware requirements and working demo.